luc-github/Repetier-Firmware-4-Davinci/README.md

 YOU MIGHT DAMAGE YOUR PRINTER OR VOID YOUR WARRANTY, DO IT ON YOUR OWN RISK.
 When it is possible on 1.0/2.0, currently on 1.0A/2.0A and AiO there is no way to revert to stock fw so be sure of what you are doing.

 ***
-###Support for 1.0A/2.0A/AiO(no scanner) is implemented and need feedback.
 AiO scanner support is present in FW but scanner software support is currently basic, [horus](https://github.com/bqlabs/horus) is a good candidat, feel free to help [here](https://github.com/luc-github/Repetier-Firmware-0.92/issues/156)

 The board can be easily exposed by removing the back panel of the printer secured by two torx screws.
 Supported boards have a jumper labeled JP1, second generation boards have a jumper labeled J37.
 More info can be found on the [Voltivo forum](http://voltivo.com/forum/davinci-peersupport/340-new-kind-of-mainboard-no-j1-erase-jumper).
 ***

-Here are just a few of the benifits of using this firmware:
+Here are just a few of the benefits of using this firmware:

 * It works with host software such as [repetier host](http://repetier.com) and [OctoPrint](http://octoprint.org/) giving you full control of your hardware.
 * It works stand alone if you use a WIFI SD Card.